Vitalis-hub/djangosoftwareproj/README.md

 $ git clone https://github.com/FendyPierre/UCOMap.git
 ```

-Create a virtual environment to install dependencies in and activate it:
+Optional: Create a virtual environment to install dependencies in and activate it:

 ```sh
 $ virtualenv2 --no-site-packages env